androguard/androguard/docs/intro/sessions.rst

-Similar functionality is available from the Session directly, but needs a second function to retrive the analyzed objects from the Session:
+Similar functionality is available from the Session directly, but needs a second function to retrieve the analyzed objects from the Session:

 .. code-block:: python